Teemeam/film-v3/README.md

 # Film Photo Showcase 3.0

-Fetch and show photos from the Flickr API.
+Fetch and display photos from the Flickr API.

 ![](sketch.svg)